fortierkids1/KnowledgeBase/Level 1/FeedForwards.md

 Requires:
 [[Motor Control]]

-#### Completion Requirements
+## Success Criteria
-- Create a velocity FF for a roller system that enables you to set the output in RPM
+- [ ] Create a velocity FF for a roller system that enables you to set the output in RPM
-- Create a gravity FF for a elevator system that holds the system in place without resisting external movement
+- [ ] Create a gravity FF for a elevator system that holds the system in place without resisting external movement
-- Create a gravity FF for an arm system that holds the system in place without resisting external movement
+- [ ] Create a gravity FF for an arm system that holds the system in place without resisting external movement

 #### Synopsis
 Feedforwards model an expected motor output for a  system to hit specific target values.